ABillBlakely/Zinc-Box/README.md

 This RIAA preamp was meant to be a simple, high performance preamp for my personal use.
 Version 1 was named the feature complete version because it had none of the typical features of most RIAA preamps.
 The usual features are gain control and input impedance matching.

+In this repository you will find:
+- KiCad contains the project files for schematic capture and PCB creation.
+In this folder you will also find the Gerber files used for PCB production.
+- LTspice folder contains the files used for simulation and testing of project designs.
+- Main directory has the current schematic, some reports, and this readme.

 Version 2, the current development, is meant to improve on the performance of version 1.
 V2 may roll in some of the features that were omitted from V1 and will include many improvements electrically and mechanically.

 ## Performance of V1